-Recently Adopted Accounting Pronouncements
+Recently Adopted Recent Accounting Pronouncements

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments, as clarified in subsequent amendments.
+In June 2016, December 2023, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses 2023-09, Income Taxes (Topic 326), Measurement 740: Improvements to Income Tax Disclosures ("ASU 2023-09").
+The guidance in ASU 2023-09 improves the transparency of Credit Losses on Financial Instruments, as clarified in subsequent amendments.
 ASU 2016-13 changes the impairment model for certain financial instruments.
 The new model is a forward-looking expected loss model and will apply to financial assets subject to credit losses and measured at amortized cost and certain off-balance sheet credit exposures.
 This includes loans, held-to-maturity debt securities, loan commitments, financial guarantees and net investments in leases, as well as trade receivables.
-For available-for-sale debt securities with unrealized losses, credit losses will be measured in a manner similar to today, except that the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
+For available-for-sale debt securities with unrealized losses, credit losses will be measured in a manner similar to today, except that the losses will be recognized as allowances rather than reductions in income tax disclosures by greater disaggregation of information in the amortized cost of the securities.
 In October 2019, the FASB voted to delay the effective date of this standard.
-Topic 326 became effective for the Company on January 1, 2023.
-Adoption of the ASU is on a modified retrospective basis.
-The Company adopted ASU 2016-13 on January 1, 2023, and the adoption of the ASU did not impact the Company's financial position, results of operations, cash flows or net loss per share.
+Topic 326 became rate reconciliation and income taxes paid disaggregated by jurisdiction.
+The standard is effective for the Company on January 1, 2023.
+Adoption of the ASU is on a modified retrospective basis. public companies for fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company adopted ASU 2013-13 on January 1, 2023, and is currently evaluating the impact that the adoption of the ASU did not impact the Company's 2023-09 may have on its consolidated financial position, results of operations, cash flows or net loss per share.statements.